chenyukang/rust-scm/README.md

 # Rust-scm

 * A mini Scheme interpreter using Rust
-* My first Rust program, should not be the best Rust programming practice.
+* My first Rust program, should not be the best Rust programming idiom.